CESNET/GPUJPEG/FAQ.md

 ## What is an restart interval
-A **restart interval** and related option in UltraGrid is a way how to increase paralelism to allow efficient Huffman encoding on GPU.
-It is given in number of MCU (minmum coded units, approximately same as macroblocks) that can be encoded independently.
+A **restart interval** and related option in UltraGrid is a way how to increase paralelism to allow efficient Huffman encoding and decoding on GPU.
+It is given by the number of MCU (minmum coded units, approximately same as macroblocks) that can be encoded or decoded independently.

+For the _encoder_ the restart interval is given as a option (enabled by default with a runtime-determined value).
 Higher value result in smaller JPEG images but slower encoding.
 Good values are around 10 – 8 or 16 are usually a good bet.
 Disabling restart intervals (setting value to 0) causes that the Huffman encoding/decoding is done on CPU (while the rest is still performed by GPU).
 On larger images, the restart interval can be a bit larger because ther is more MCUs.

+For the _decoder_ the value cannot be changed by the decoder because it is an attribute of the encoded JPEG.

 ## Decoding is too slow
 It can be an effect of not using restart intervals in the JPEG (eg. by using